neofright/sabnzbd_srrdb/README.md

 ## TODO:
 - Abort if literal " " detected anywhere in release name (against scene rules) as it is likely p2p.

-- Improve mkv file glob so that it always selects the largest mkv file (maybe some people keep samples?)

-- extend script to work for more than just movies - could be used to verify TV, MP3, Games and software too...
-This can be done by checking the category, and for games using .iso extension instead of .mkv etc. if searching for music - you can only search by name - crc search does not work.

 - Add the ability to supply credentials for SRRdb

 - Check if rescene is installed and alert the user to install manually or attempt to auto-install via pip.